SCRT-HQ/VaporShell/docs/glossary/New-VSElasticLoadBalancingV2Listener.md

 ### -Protocol
 The protocol for connections from clients to the load balancer.
 For Application Load Balancers, the supported protocols are HTTP and HTTPS.
-For Network Load Balancers, the supported protocols are TCP and TLS.
+For Network Load Balancers, the supported protocols are TCP, TLS, UDP, and TCP_UDP.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-elasticloadbalancingv2-listener.html#cfn-elasticloadbalancingv2-listener-protocol
 PrimitiveType: String